jlewi/foyle/docs/content/en/docs/blog/observability.md

 Capturing traces of the AI and execution are essential to logging human feedback.
 Foyle is designed to run on your infrastructure (whether locally or in your Cloud).
 Therefore, it's critical that Foyle not be too opinionated about how traces are logged.
 Fortunately, this is a well-solved problem.
 The standard pattern is:

 1. Instrument the app using [structured logs](https://newrelic.com/blog/how-to-relic/structured-logging)
-2. App emits logs to stdout/stderr
+2. App emits logs to stdout and stderr
-3. When deploying the app collect stdout/stderr and ship to whatever backend you want to use (e.g. [Google Cloud Logging](https://cloud.google.com/logging?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-skws-all-all-trial-e-dr-1707554&utm_content=text-ad-none-any-DEV_c-CRE_665665942555-ADGP_Hybrid+%7C+SKWS+-+MIX+%7C+Txt-Operations-Cloud+Logging-KWID_43700077212829919-kwd-35764926831&utm_term=KW_cloud+logging-ST_cloud+logging&gad_source=1&gclid=Cj0KCQjwiYOxBhC5ARIsAIvdH53Ojmkc3b--6hxt9l3zqmJfXvyrE2aTDw8fyb90g5SKrfPAbHnBajAaAtIrEALw_wcB&gclsrc=aw.ds&hl=en), [Datadog](https://www.datadoghq.com/), Splunk etc…)
+3. When deploying the app collect stdout and stderr and ship them to whatever backend you want to use (e.g. [Google Cloud Logging](https://cloud.google.com/logging?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-skws-all-all-trial-e-dr-1707554&utm_content=text-ad-none-any-DEV_c-CRE_665665942555-ADGP_Hybrid+%7C+SKWS+-+MIX+%7C+Txt-Operations-Cloud+Logging-KWID_43700077212829919-kwd-35764926831&utm_term=KW_cloud+logging-ST_cloud+logging&gad_source=1&gclid=Cj0KCQjwiYOxBhC5ARIsAIvdH53Ojmkc3b--6hxt9l3zqmJfXvyrE2aTDw8fyb90g5SKrfPAbHnBajAaAtIrEALw_wcB&gclsrc=aw.ds&hl=en), [Datadog](https://www.datadoghq.com/), Splunk etc…)

 When running locally, setting up an agent to collect logs can be annoying, so Foyle has the built-in ability to log to files.
 We are currently evaluating the need to add direct support for other backends like Cloud Logging.
-This should only matter when running locally because if you're deploying on Cloud chances are your infrastructure is already instrumented to collect stdout/stderr and ship them to your backend of choice.
+This should only matter when running locally because if you're deploying on Cloud chances are your infrastructure is already instrumented to collect stdout and stderr and ship them to your backend of choice.

 ## Don’t reinvent logging

 Using existing logging libraries that support structured logging seems so obvious to me that it hardly seems worth mentioning.
-Except, within the AIEngineering/LLMOps community, it’s not clear to me that people are reusing existing libraries and patterns.
+Except, within the AI Engineering/LLMOps community, it’s not clear to me that people are reusing existing libraries and patterns.
 Notably, I’m seeing a new class of observability solutions that require you to instrument your code with their SDK.
 I think this is undesirable as it violates the separation of concerns between how an application is instrumented and how that telemetry is stored, processed, and rendered.
 My current opinion is that Agent/LLM observability can often be achieved by reusing existing logging patterns.
 So, in defense of that view, here’s the solution I’ve opted for.

 Structured logging means that each log line is a JSON record which can contain arbitrary fields.
 To Capture LLM or RAG requests and responses, I log [them](https://github.com/jlewi/foyle/blob/7db00af74bef5d1cc460e6499a3e7aac6c4291a0/app/pkg/agent/agent.go#L117); e.g.